 In the previous post we looked at how queues can be created with the management client.
 For being able to send messages to queues we can simply continue to use the previously installed AzureMessaging.ServiceBus package.
 If you search for Azure Service Bus on nuget you might stumble over the Microsoft.Azure.ServiceBus package, be aware that this is the old and new legacy Azure Service Bus client.
 For any new development you want to use the Azure.Messaging.ServiceBus client.

 Once you have the connection string to Azure Service Bus you can start sending messages to queues by using the ServiceBusSender.
 The ServiceBusSender provides the necessary bits to interact with queues.
 Senders are created from a ServiceBusClient.

 As you can see in the above snippet the constructor of the ServiceBusClient accepts the connection string.
 The destination queue is passed to the CreateSender method.
 Then we create the actual message, assign the body to it and use the client send method to send it to the destination.
 Once the send operations are done the client is closed via the provided async disposable.

 For the sake of this example I’m using a simple approach to get the byte array for the message body by leveraging Encoding.UTF8.GetBytes.
 Imagine for production scenarios you might want to apply techniques like byte array buffering to reduce the allocations.

 The message object allows setting more properties of the message.
-For example in cases when metadata should be added without having to deserialize the payload it is possible to add that metadata to the UserProperties.
+For example, in cases when metadata should be added without having to deserialize the payload it is possible to add that metadata to the ApplicationProperties.